victusfate/bingoyum/README.md

 # inception readme

-Inception is a web based IDE designed to for editing couchapps.
+Inception is a web based IDE designed for editing couchapps.
 <br/>
 <br/>
 <br/>